friday963/aws-security-specialty-notes/README.md

         - Encrypts large amounts of data.
         - Can use keys to generate, encrypt and decrypt data keys.
         - KMS does not store, manage or track your data keys.
-        - User must use and maange data keys outside of KMS.
+        - User must use and manage data keys outside of KMS.
     - Rotation of keys
         - Key type:
             - Customer managed key: Can view: yes, can manage: yes, automatic rotation: Optional every 365 days.